amacss-utsc/amacss_constitution/README.md

 7.6 - Officers or other persons as the Executive may designate, direct or authorize from time to time and to the extent thereby provided.

-7.7 – The President(s) and the Vice-President Finance shall be the sole signing authorities of banking instruments for the organization.
+7.7 – The President and the Vice-President Finance shall be the sole signing authorities of banking instruments for the organization.

 7.7.1 – Executives will be required to submit funding approval requests whenever funds are needed.
 This request must be submitted a minimum of 5 business days ahead of time